bronz3beard/bronz3beard/README.md

 ---
 ```
 I am a software engineer,
-with a creative mindset that has a passion for collaborating with people and understanding team dynamic.
+with a creative mindset that has a passion for collaborating with people, and producing highly functional and enjoyable applications.
 My large appetite for learning has motivated me to stay curious & to continuously search out new technologies.
 ```